AliceO2Group/ReadoutCard/README.md

 Channel ownership lock
 -------------------
-Clients can acquire a master lock on a channel by instantiating a ChannelMasterInterface implementation through the ChannelFactory class.
+Clients can acquire a master lock on a channel by instantiating a *ChannelMasterInterface* implementation through the *ChannelFactory* class.

+The user will need to specify parameters for the channel by passing an instance of the *Parameters* class to the factory function.
+The most important parameters are the card ID (either a serial number of a PCI address), and the BAR channel number.
+See the *Parameters* class's setter functions for more information about the options available.

 The driver uses some files in shared memory:
 * `/dev/shm/alice_o2/rorc/[PCI address]/channel_[channel number]/fifo` - For card FIFOs